reative caregiving and Social Security involved erasing ignorance and on-the-job training for a phase of

 caregiver until he crossed over in October 2015.
 All of his benefits ended, some of which I

-was allowed to use for personal needs like food, when he gave up his body.
+was allowed to use for personal needs.

 I called on the 25th of November 2015; the money was released on the 23rd.
 The worker confirmed the routing number and the account number twice.
 The checking account number was compared to the information taken on the 5th of November by a Social Security worker who had an unforgettable name: Cinnamon Alexander.
 She took her time documenting my case.
 I appreciated her sensitivity.
 I did not like being in public places at the time.
 It felt as if every other moment I would cry.
 The last bank account digit was a 5.
 The number inputted to the application was a 2.
 That delayed my receiving by as much as three weeks.